rlpacht/Representation/README.md

 #Representation
 ==============
 ##Overview
 A visual representation of campaign finance data for United States politicians.
-The goal is to make this data as easily accessabile as possible.
+The goal is to make this data as easily accessibile as possible.
 The deployed version of the app can be found [here](https://secret-everglades-6643.herokuapp.com/)

 ##Features
 Users can search for a politician and year.
 It then displays data gathered from the Sunlight Foundation API in graphs that make it easier to understand the data.